TeamFightingICE/FightingICE/DareFightingICE/AI/README.md

    - CPU: Intel(R) Xeon(R) Gold 6258R CPU @ 2.70GHz
    - RAM: 188 GB
    - GPU: NVIDIA A100 80GB VRAM

-### Installation:
----
-1. Download DareFightingICE from this [link](https://github.com/TeamFightingICE/DareFightingICE-Unity/releases/tag/v6.3) (latest version 6.3).
-2. Extract the downloaded file and run the appropriated script for your OS (e.g. `run-windows-amd64.bat` for Windows).
-3. Once the game screen opens, click "Launch" button.
-4. Follow the instruction in this [link](https://github.com/TeamFightingICE/pyftg/tree/master/examples) on how to run Python AI.
-5. Click "Play" on the game screen to start the fight.

 ### <b>Prizes: (updated on March 26, 2024) </b>
 ---